-Another thing freelancers can do is make sure they have high social media interaction.
-Just like online groups, a freelancer’s social media accounts can make them be seen and offered more work.
-Not only do you want to be active on the more social based networks, like Facebook and Instagram, but you also want to be active on professional platforms, like LinkedIn.
+Another thing freelance writers can do is make sure they have high social media interaction.
+Just like online groups, freelancer’s social media accounts can make them be seen and offered more work.
+Not only do you want to be active on the more social-based networks, like Facebook and Instagram, but you also want to be active on professional platforms, like LinkedIn.

 You want to make sure everything you post is going to portray you in a positive light, and you want to make sure you don’t post anything that could make you lose out on work.
 If need be, have a personal account that’s completely locked down and a professional account that makes it easy for potential clients to find you.
 Keep your personal business off the professional page, but don’t be afraid to showcase your professional life on your private page.

 Being a guest blogger can also help generate leads.
-Doing this can help you get noticed.
+Doing this can help you get noticed as freelance writers.
 The great thing is that many of these bloggers already have a huge following and they often have big clients who frequently visit their sites.
 If their followers or clients appreciate your guest writing, they might reach out and offer to help you.